Division of Korea: UN intervention and the formation of separate governments

 With the failure of the Joint Commission to make progress, the US brought the problem before the United Nations in September 1947.
 The Soviet Union opposed UN involvement.
 The UN passed a resolution on 14 November 1947, declaring that free elections should be held, foreign troops should be withdrawn, and a UN commission for Korea, the United Nations Temporary Commission on Korea (UNTCOK), should be created.
 The Soviet Union boycotted the voting and did not consider the resolution to be binding, arguing that the UN could not guarantee fair elections.
 In the absence of Soviet co-operation, it was decided to hold UN-supervised elections in the south only.
 This was in defiance of the report of the chairman of the commission, K. P. S. Menon, who had argued against a separate election.
 Some UNTCOK delegates felt that the conditions in the south gave unfair advantage to right-wing candidates, but they were overruled.

 The decision to proceed with separate elections was unpopular among many Koreans, who rightly saw it as a prelude to a permanent division of the country.
 General strikes in protest against the decision began in February 1948.
-In April, Jeju islanders rose up against the looming division of the country.
+In April, Jeju islanders rose up against the looming division of the country and full-scale rebellion developed.
 South Korean troops were sent to repress the rebellion.
-Tens of thousands of islanders were killed and by one estimate, 70% of the villages were burned by the South Korean troops.
+The repression of the uprising escalated from August 1948, following South Korean independence.
+The rebellion was largely defeated by May 1949 and 25,000 to 30,000 people had been killed in the conflict, and 70% of the villages were burned by the South Korean troops.
 The uprising flared up again with the outbreak of the Korean War.

 In April 1948, a conference of organizations from the north and the south met in Pyongyang.
 The southern politicians Kim Koo and Kim Kyu-sik attended the conference and boycotted the elections in the south, as did other politicians and parties.
 The conference called for a united government and the withdrawal of foreign troops.
 Syngman Rhee and General Hodge denounced the conference.
 Kim Koo was assassinated the following year.